 A child’s social environment is what supports their brain’s crucial role in skill development and learning.
 What modern research into neuroplasticity has shown is that children’s brains are wired for learning from birth, and that supportive experiences provided by parents and teachers must be aligned with these natural ways of learning, for a child’s development to proceed successfully.
 (See: Understanding How Our Brains Learn ).

-The Escuela Nuevo (New Schools) model of democratic education, Baltimore School for the Arts, Deborah Meier’s Mission Hill, James Comer’s School Development Program at Yale, Montessori schools, Circle of Courage (Native American model) and the Reggio Emilia approach developed in Italy all provide enriched learner-centered educational settings that are aligned with how children naturally learn.
+The Escuela Nuevo (New Schools) model of democratic education, Waldorf Schools, Baltimore School for the Arts, Deborah Meier’s Mission Hill, James Comer’s School Development Program at Yale, Montessori schools, Circle of Courage (Native American model) and the Reggio Emilia approach developed in Italy all provide enriched learner-centered educational settings that are aligned with how children naturally learn.

 This mechanistic paradigm of learning was introduced at the beginning of the last century, a factory model of schooling designed to train future workers, to foster dependence, conformity and obedience, not creativity, self-direction, collaborative problem-solving, critical thinking or a love of learning.